 Water bodies (including water courses): Seasonal, temporary, and permanent brooks, creeks, streams, rivers, ponds, and lakes.
 Water bodies include riparian or wetland* systems, lakes, swamps, bogs and springs.

-Water scarcity: A water supply that limits food production, human health, and economic development.
-Severe scarcity is taken to be equivalent to 1,000 cubic meters per year per person or greater than 40% use relative to supply (Source: Millennium Ecosystem Assessment.
-2005.
-Ecosystems and Human Well-Being: Policy Responses.
-Findings of the Responses Working Group.
-Washington DC: Island Press, Pages 599-605).

-Water stress: Occurs when the demand for water exceeds the available amount during a certain period or when poor quality restricts its use.
-Water stress causes deterioration of freshwater resources in terms of quantity (aquifer* over-exploitation, dry rivers, etc.) and quality (eutrophication, organic matter pollution, saline intrusion, etc.) (Source: UNEP, 2003, cited in Gold Standard Foundation.
-2014.
-Water Benefits Standard).

 Wetlands: Transitional areas between terrestrial and aquatic systems in which the water table is usually at or near the surface or the land is covered by shallow water (Source: Cowarding, L.M., Carter, V., Golet, F.C., Laroe, E.T.
 1979.
 Classification of Wetlands and Deepwater Habitats of the United States.
 DC US Department: Washington).

 Under the Ramsar Convention, wetlands can include tidal mudflats, natural ponds, marshes, potholes, wet meadows, bogs, peatlands*, freshwater swamps, mangroves, lakes, rivers and even some coral reefs (Source: IUCN, No Date, IUCN Definitions – English).

 Workers: All employed persons including public employees as well as ‘self-employed’ persons.
 This includes part-time and seasonal employees, of all ranks and categories, including laborers, administrators, supervisors, executives, contractor employees as well as self-employed contractors and sub-contractors (Source: ILO Convention C155 Occupational Safety and Health Convention, 1981).

+Workers’ organization: any organization of workers⃰ _for furthering and defending the interest of workers⃰_(adapted from ILO Convention 87, Article 10).
+It is important to note that rules and guidance on composition of workers’ organization vary from country to country, especially in relation to those who are considered as rank and file members, as well those who are deemed to have power to “hire and fire”.
+Workers’ organizations tend to separate association between those who can “hire and fire” and those who cannot (Source: FSC report on generic criteria and indicators based on ILO Core Conventions principles, 2017).

+Worst forms of child* labour: comprises a) all forms of slavery or practices similar to slavery, such as the sale and trafficking of children, debt bondage and serfdom and forced labour, including forced or compulsory recruitment of children for use in armed conflict; b) the use, procuring or offering of a child* for prostitution, for the production of pornography or for pornographic performance; c) the use, procuring or offering of a child* for illicit activities, in particular for production and trafficking of drugs as defined in the relevant international treaties; d) work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of children (ILO Convention 182, Article 3).